drapadubok/scalaSparkChurn/README.md

 `aws emr add-steps --cluster-id "J-12398213" --steps "Type=spark,Name=ChurnPrepro,Args=[--deploy-mode,cluster,--master,yarn,--conf,spark.yarn.submit.waitAppCompletion=false,--num-executors,2,--executor-cores,2,--executor-memory,5g,--class,churn.ChurnData,s3://DUMMYBUCKET/myApp.jar],ActionOnFailure=CONTINUE"`

-You can check the AWS documentation to get better idea what this does, but in general, you specify what type of step it is (Spark), where is the jar and which class to use, some technical specs for executors (still trying to figure out optimal) and what to do if jos fails.
+You can check the AWS documentation to get better idea what this does, but in general, you specify what type of step it is (Spark), where is the jar and which class to use, some technical specs for executors (still trying to figure out optimal) and what to do if job fails.

 ### 2) Create cluster and submit, terminate on finish: